tsertkov/masynco/README.md

 ## API

-### async masynco(iterable, fn, limit = null)
+### async masynco(input, fn, limit = null)

-Returns a new iterable formed by applying a given function to each element of input iterable.
+Returns a new Array or Object formed by applying a given function to each element of input.

 #### iterable